mindbat/track2-functional/Functional.md

 Try to complete the fifth set of Koans `06_functions.clj`.

 ### Recursion

+But what if we want to check that a condition holds for all elements of a vector, but we don't know how long the vector is?

 TODO: now we just need to extend the last example to all the elements of a vector.